Hierarchical determinism: how Bitcoin's HD wallets are born

 No!
 This is one of the most fascinating things about HD wallets.
 They look beautifully structured on the inside, and like entropy soup from the outside.

-This unlinkability is why it’s good practise to generate a fresh address for every transaction.
+This unlinkability is why it’s good practice to generate a fresh address for every transaction.
 To an outside observer, there is no way for them to tell whether the new address belongs to you (address index simply incremented by 1) or an unrelated third party.

 Bringing it all together